pingidentity/pingidentity-devops-getting-started/11-docker-compose/11-siem-stack/README.md

 This project will start a Ping Stack with Elastic Search Infrastructure built in for visualizing traffic and other security / log data.

 ---------------
-## Latest Build News
+## Latest Build News (SLACK INTEGRATION!)

-- Finish building threat detection dash for PingFederate that includes attack detection for DOS, Stolen Credentials, XXE, Password Brute Force, CSRF, SAML Signature Manipulation, Deserialization.
-  - The dash is configured for experenced security engineers, and may not cover every type of attack of these sorts.
-Please use caution, the dash is in beta.
-Thanks YYU!
+- Added in Slack Alerting!
+- The process requires running a script after you start your stack.
+- The script will ask you for your webhook url, then add the configuration into the elasticsearch keystore.
+- To run the script run the config_slack_alerts.sh script from the project directory end enter in your webhook URL.

 ---------------